BackbeatNeilson/louisneilson/content/projects/ortho-guide/code-and-technical-writing.md

 ## Mathematical expressions

 Render using [MathJax](https://www.mathjax.org/) where possible, else LaTeX when supported.
 Otherwise use clear text with proper spacing and typographic symbols.
+See also: [Punctuation → Mathematical Operators](../punctuation/#mathematical-operators).

 ## Acronym expansion